alexpeev9/React-Weather-App/README.md

-# 9-Clouds Forecast Application
+# 9-Clouds | Weather Forecast Application

 This project is a weather forecast application built using React.js.
-It displays the weather forecast for the upcoming 5 days based on the user's location.
-Users have the ability to change the metric system of the weather, and their preferences are saved.
+It displays the weather forecast for the upcoming 4 days based on the user's location.

 ### 🚨 Check out the live version on [nine-clouds.vercel.app](https://nine-clouds.vercel.app) 🚨

 ## ☁︎ Features

-- Displays weather forecast for the next 5 days.
+- Displays weather forecast for the next 4 days.
 - Allows users to change the metric system of the weather.
 - Saves user preferences.
 - Mobile-friendly design.